hixcoder/darkly/Darkly/SQL_Injection_Member/Resources/README.md

 The vulnerability exists because the code directly concatenates the user input `$id` into the SQL query string.

-## The Fix (Type Casting)

-Since the `id` parameter is supposed to be a number, the simplest solution is to force PHP to treat the input as an integer.
-This instantly neutralizes any SQL commands because words like "UNION" become "0".

 **Vulnerable Code:**

 ```php